-7.1.2 Not more than 50% of the available funds should be placed with a single institution.
+7.1.2 Subject to paragraph 8.6 below, not more than 50% of the available funds should be placed with a single institution.
 In this case, it should be noted that a group of financial institutions would be treated as individual institutions.